 Green Change: Hope Meetup (Facebook video)

-A discussion for the SciFri Book Club: The Ministry for the Future: A Global (and Fictional) Response to Climate Change (YouTube link)
+A discussion for the SciFri Book Club: The Ministry for the Future: A Global (and Fictional) Response to Climate Change (book club announcement - Q&A livestream - YouTube link) + an excerpt from Ministry (Chapter 3)

 On to podcast interviews with KSR, of which there are many: